Technical Reference

 Block Confirmations for Attestations

-Before signing an attestation for a source chain event, we wait for a specified number of on-chain block confirmations to pass to determine finality.
+Before signing an attestation for a source chain event, Circle waits for a specified number of on-chain block confirmations to pass to determine finality.
 We also check that the block is finalized on Ethereum mainnet.
 The average time below is the average time it takes for an attestation to become available, which includes the ~20 seconds it takes for the attestation service to observe and sign the source chain event.
 These values are subject to change.

 Mainnet